Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/requirements/use-case-descriptions.md

 User wants to log the weights of dumbbells used during a workout for tracking progress over time, independent of immediate feedback on form or technique.

 1. After selecting a workout type, the user is prompted to input the weight of the dumbbells they will use.
-2. User enters the weights of the dumbbells into the app before starting the workout
+2. User enters the weights of the dumbbells into the app before starting the workout.
    - The app presents a simple interface where the user can input the weight.
 3. The user begins their workout session without further interaction with the app, focusing on their exercise routine.